 Very special music- and lightshow on the most beautiful underground station Hamburg has to offer

-Get on the U4 and don't miss this highlight!
-The stop "HafenCity Universität" is worth a trip.
-On weekends and public holidays, every full hour, a very special composition of light and music awaits you between 10 am and 6 pm.
+Take the U4 to the "HafenCity Universität" stop and discover a special highlight of the city.
+Every weekend and on public holidays, a very special composition of light and music awaits you every hour on the hour between 10 a.m. and 6 p.m.

-The coloured light comes from 12 light containers hanging from the ceiling, as large as standard containers in the nearby harbour.
-Their colours adapt to the time of day, season or weather.
-They harmonise to the rhythm of classic music of Bach, Verdi and Co.
-The show can be observed very well from a kind of stage at the underground station.
-A really impressive spectacle!
+The coloured light comes from 12 illuminated containers hanging from the ceiling, as large as standard containers in the neighbouring harbour.
+The colours adapt to the time of day, season or weather.
+They harmonise to the rhythm of classical music by Bach, Verdi and co.
+The show can be watched very well from a kind of stage in the station.

 See notes and validity of local transport in the Hamburg City Pass with public transport here.